Hugh John Vaughan Campbell, 6th Earl Cawdor: Marriages and children

-Cawdor and Cathryn Hinde were divorced in 1979 and he was married secondly to Angelica Countess Lazansky von Bukowa on 28 December 1979.
+Lord Cawdor and Cathryn Hinde were divorced in 1979 and he was married secondly to Countess Angelika Lazansky von Bukowa on 28 December 1979.
 She is an advocate for organic gardening and farming.
 There were no children of the second marriage.

-Cawdor died on 20 June 1993.
+Lord Cawdor died on 20 June 1993.
 He caused controversy by leaving Cawdor Castle to his second wife rather than his heir.
 One of his daughters, Lady Elizabeth (Liza), published her memoir of him in 2006, called Title Deeds: a Work of Friction.
+A selection from his commonplace book titled Thistles in Aspic was also published in 2000.